 Wrong.

-The ‘Floating assembly lines’ of industrial revolution 4.0 are designed to meet demand in the shortest time possible.
+The ‘Floating assembly lines’ of Industrial Revolution 4.0 are designed to meet demand in the shortest time possible.
 Approved supplier systems automatically log in and ship components to a live assembly line to meet the production targets of an OEM producer.
-Most of these decisions are made by systems using a variety of software (AI, IoT hub, decision algorithms), learning systems (M2M), networking (IR, 5G NR.
-Cloud computing), and production systems (3D printing).
+Most of these decisions are orchestrated by interconnected systems, including IoT hubs, decision algorithms, machine-to-machine (M2M) learning systems, advanced networking (IR, 5G NR, cloud computing), and modern production technologies like 3D printing.
+Generative AI enhances these systems by enabling real-time production optimizations, generating predictive maintenance alerts, and simulating process improvements through digital twins and scenario modeling.

 According to the Deloitte and Manufacturers Alliance for Productivity and Innovation (MAPI) study, 48% of surveyed manufacturers fear that cyber attack is a real threat and the greatest danger they envisage for smart factories.
 And damage due to a cyber incident in manufacturing was estimated to be about $330K.